josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 staff and authority, clarity, and responsibility are sufficiently serious to explore different options.

-This document defines the goals of the IASA 2.0 effort in terms of an abstract administrative structure, called IETFAdminOrg (or IAO).
+This document defines a problem statement and a set of goals for the IASA 2.0 effort in terms of an abstract administrative structure, called IETFAdminOrg (or IAO).
-Then, we discuss four possible legal structures of IETFAdminOrg and describe specifical how the LLC model (what this document refers to as Option 3) addresses the goals.
-In no case does IETFAdminOrg have anything to do with defining, changing, or operating the IETF's standards process and structure (participants (not members), WGs, IESG and so on), which remain as they stand today.
+Then, it discusses four possible legal structures of IETFAdminOrg and describes specifically how the LLC model (what this document refers to as Option 3) addresses the goals.
+In no case does IAO have anything to do with defining, changing, or operating the IETF's standards process and structure (participants (not members), WGs, IESG and so on), which remain as they stand today.